wirl-ice/SigLib/Sphinx/query.rst

 With this menu, the user can select either to output the results to a CSV file or to a local table.

-Suppose we choose option 1: CSV file, the program will output a standard filename.
+Suppose we choose option *1: CSV file*, the program will output a standard filename.
 The user can accept that name or type one of its own.
 Notice that only the filename with extension should be provided (no path).

 ``Filename will be: ArcticBay_tblmetadata_24-08-2021_13-44.csv``